stormforger/cli/README.md

 forge login your-email@example.com
 ```

 You will be asked for your credentials.
-On successful authentication your token will be written to `~/.stormforger.toml` (use `--no-save` to print the token).
+On successful authentication your token will be written to `~/.stormforger.toml` (use `--no-save` to print the token instead).

 Beside via `.stormforger.toml`, you can provide your JWT via